pavelbednar/teaf-snippets/README.md

 # TEAF Snippets for vscode

-This extension contains snippets for TEAF
+This extension contains snippets for TEAF development.

 ## Supported languaguages
 * React